Playchoice's ultimate activity book collection Download activity book

 This robot is well built, endlessly entertaining, and actually fun to program.

-Best DIY robot making kit
+Best robot animal

 Makeblock mBot